equivalent/scrapbook2/archive/blogs/2017-09-cloud-coding.md

 * easy if you are Junior developer or developer that don't know much about VMs or Linux
 * browser based - this is super important as you can open inner tabs(terminal, editor, run tests) within same browser tab.
-You don't get this luxury with direct ssh connection (unless you use Tmux).
+You don't get this luxury with direct SSH connection (unless you use Tmux).
 * you are usually able to plug your own VM if you are not happy with preconfigured one.